 Market competition

 Fintech lending’s success has created a crowded marketplace with numerous companies vying for the same customer segments.
-This saturation puts pressure on profit margins and compels lenders to continually evolve to maintain their competitive edge.
+This saturation puts pressure on profit margins and compels lenders to continuously evolve to maintain their competitive edge.
 Traditional banks are also increasingly adopting fintech innovations, which further intensifies the competition.

 Customer trust and retention